ca34525/TexasReadmissionRiskAPI/README.md

 # Texas Hospital Readmission Prediction

 This project demonstrates an end-to-end data science workflow for predicting 30-day hospital readmissions.
-It begins with raw synthetic patient data in FHIR format, processes it through an ETL pipeline into a structured database, engineers features, trains predictive models, and concludes with an exploratory data analysis.
+It begins with raw synthetic patient data in FHIR format, processes it through an ETL pipeline into a structured database, engineers features, performs exploratory data analysis, and concludes with predictive modeling.

 The entire environment is containerized with Docker for full reproducibility.